The roads in Sea Isle City, New Jersey, can reach peak capacity during the summer months, but it’s not just because of vehicular traffic.

 Ocean debris, including plastics, is a huge threat to marine life.
 Sea turtles can get caught in the refuse and even feed on it, which can then block their intestines so they can’t digest food.
 The toxins in certain plastics can lead to infertility in male turtles.
 Depending on the sharpness of an object, it can also rupture an organ.

 While climate change is affecting all of us, one turtle species that’s having an especially significant effect on is the wood turtle, endemic to North America’s northeastern territory.
 While wood turtles spend warmer months feeding on berries and earthworms in open fields, wet meadows and forests, they overwinter in the local waters, hibernating amid fast-flowing rivers and streams.
 However, warmer winters are leading to increased flooding, which quite often beaches wood turtles on land while they’re still in a semi-dormant state.
 If they don’t make it back to the water before temperatures once again drop, they can freeze to death.

 Turtles are sometimes attracted to the bait used in blue crab traps.
 They push their way into the traps to feed and often drown once inside.
 Turtles can get entangled in fishing lines or die from swallowing hooks.
 The alligator snapping turtle, a larger creature with a big head and a ridged shell that resembles the skin of an alligator and resides in cypress swamps and bayou across the southeastern U.S., including Houston waters, is particularly susceptible to recreational and commercial fishing.

 Ways to Help Protect Turtles

-Another great option toward “zero turtle extinction” is a TSA annual membership ($50/regular membership, $25/seniors).
-In addition to discounts on TSA merchandise and events, 100 percent of each membership cost goes toward conservation action.
+Another great way to help move toward “zero turtle extinction” is a TSA annual membership ($50/regular membership, $25/seniors).
+In addition to discounts on TSA merchandise and events, 100% of each membership fee goes toward conservation action.
 What a way to celebrate World Turtle Day!